wistia/wistia-open-docs/_posts/player-api.md

 Name          | Arguments               | Description
 ----          | ---------               | -----------
 conversion    | type, email, firstName, lastName | Fired when an email is entered in Turnstile.
 Type will be: 'pre-roll-email', 'mid-roll-email', or 'post-roll-email'. `email`, `firstName`, and `lastName` are the viewer's submitted details.
-The name fields will be undefined if not requested by the video (i.e. disabled in the customizer). end           |                         | Fired when the video's state changes from anything to "ended". heightchange  | height                  | Fired when the height of the embed code changes. pause         |                         | Fired when the video's state changes from anything to "paused".
+The name fields will be undefined if not requested by the video (i.e. disabled in [Customize](../customizing-your-video)). end           |                         | Fired when the video's state changes from anything to "ended". heightchange  | height                  | Fired when the height of the embed code changes. pause         |                         | Fired when the video's state changes from anything to "paused".